 The ground was racing towards him.
 With no time to curse, Sasuke put chakra into his hand, and grabbed the speeding wall.
 The bumps and ridges raked across his palm.
 He decelerated.

 Sasuke's feet hit the ground with a soft pad.
 'I'm alive.'
 He took a breath, thankful for his own safety.
 He looked up, and saw a long, vertical scar on the wall, produced by his own chakra.
 He fled the scene.

 As Sasuke ran, he thought of possible reasons of why the Kuchiyose no Jutsu had failed.
 Perhaps he had not giving enough chakra into the calling technique?
 No, he had done it millions of times before.
 Neither had he been terribly drained of chakra, even after hanging upside down while listening in on the lords.

-Sasuke then remembered the disaster that was Sakura's initial attempt in entering the palace: the chakra barrier.
+Sasuke then remembered the disaster that had been Sakura's initial attempt in entering the palace: the chakra barrier.

-It blocked calling jutsu.
-That was his best theory, anyway.
+In addition to neutralizing chakra in anybody that passed, it also blocked calling jutsu.
+That was Sasuke's theory, anyway.
 It would also explain why Hinata's enchanted paper-dolls — shikigami — had only appeared in the city outside the palace gates.

 He had to leave the barrier.
 At least for now.